Iliaromanov/Solitaire/README.md

 *Make sure to configure git beforehand.

-Finally, you may run the program in your IDE of choice.
+### Running the program

+When you run the program you will be prompted to input the path to the images directory that was cloned to your computer.

+A quick and easy way to do this would be to just right-click the images directory and click 'Copy Path'.
+Then right click in your command line interface where the prompt for the input is.

+You are now all set!
 Enjoy!